 Medicines

-With cervical osteochondrosis, analgesics are used to relieve pain.
-They can be taken as tablets and capsules.
-However, long-term treatment with analgesics irritates the lining of the digestive tract, so they should not be taken frequently.
+For cervical osteochondrosis, analgesics are used to relieve pain.
+They can be used in the form of tablets and capsules.
+However long-term treatment analgesics leads to irritation of the mucous membrane digestive tract, so they should not be taken frequently.
 The most popular and effective drugs from this group are Piroxicam and Diclofenac.

 Chondroprotectors